Bitcoin Unlimited "follows the release of Bitcoin XT and Bitcoin Classic".

 XT and Classic were two previous attempted hard forks that also failed.
 Like Classic and XT, Unlimited is also supported by a small group of Bitcoin mining pools.

-With the recent Remote Exploit Crash bug discovered in Bitcoin Unlimited, the proposal also appears to be headed down the path of failure like XT and Classic.
+With the Remote Exploit Crash bug discovered in Bitcoin Unlimited, the proposal went down the path of failure like XT and Classic.

 The Remote Exploit Crash bug was the second major bug exposed in Unlimited and caused more than 350 Bitcoin Unlimited nodes to crash instantly.

 The first bug occurred when a mining pool running Unlimited mined an invalid block, resulting in the loss of 13.2 BTC.

 Like Classic, many of the Bitcoin Unlimited nodes were to be fake.
 New Unlimited nodes popped up in massive numbers at around the same time.

 Bitcoin Classic was the second failed attempt to fork Bitcoin.

 The proposal itself gained wide support from Bitcoin companies and a few mining pools.